kraina-ai/srai/README.md

 ## Usage

-If you prefer an interactive notebook, examples of `srai` usage are available in this [Colab Notebook](https://colab.research.google.com/drive/17z2OYZG82FZNRK86Kt-eSgbJn9m7meSH?usp=sharing)

 ### Downloading OSM data

 To download OSM data for a given area, using a set of tags use one of `OSMLoader` classes: